jwisch/SexDifferences_HRT/README.md

 Sex-Related Differences in Tau Positron Emission Tomography (PET) and the Effects of Hormone Therapy (HT)

- The primary code for this analysis is stored in SexDiffsAnalysis_v6.
+ The primary code for this analysis is stored in SexDiffsAnalysis_AlzandDem.
- Additional functions and data cleaning are in SexDiffFuncs and SexDiffDataCleaning
+ Additional functions and data cleaning are in CommonFuncs, SexDiffFuncs and SexDiffDataCleaning

  dabestr, data, flat_violin, main, plot, and plot_helpers were mildly adapted from the R package dabestr.
 They are no longer necessary, but were used in an earlier version of this manuscript.